galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 ## Create data processing pipeline

-At the final step, we will create a pipeline with **Pipeline builder** tool but this time, we just specify the regressor.
+At the final step, we will create a pipeline learner with **Pipeline builder** tool but this time, we just specify the regressor.
 The **Pipeline builder** tool will wrap this regressor and return a zip file.
-We will use this zip file with **Estimator attributes** tool to set the search space of hyperparameters.
+By choosing `Yes` from the boolean option, tunable hyperparameters will be output in a seperate file.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >